Double Storey Extensions: The Comprehensive 2024 Guide

 Make sure you understand the breakdown of the costs, so that you can invest your budget on your priorities.

-Plastering and painting costs can go between £40 and £60 per square metre, depending on the type of paint.
+Plastering plus painting costs can go between £40 and £60 per square metre, depending on the type of paint.

-Supply and fit of kitchen can virtually go up to any price, depending on the kitchen you choose.
+The supply and fit of a kitchen can rise steeply in price, depending on the kitchen and fittings you choose.
 The minimum budget should be at least £5,000, with a good size and quality kitchen to be between £15,000 to £25,000, including the plumbing.

-Bifold or sliding doors cost depends on the size of the opening and the product.
-It varies between £1,500 and £3,000 per linear metre.
+The cost of bifold or sliding doors will depend on the size of the opening and the chosen product.
+The price can vary between £1,800 and £3,200 per linear metre.

-For bathrooms or showerrooms, you will need to consider at least £3,500.
-The cost can go up to virtually any price, based on the quality of the finishings like sanitaryware, shower screens and trays, taps, tiles etc.
+For bathrooms or wet-rooms, you will need to budget for at least £5,000.
+The cost can rise considerably , based on the quality of the finishings like sanitary ware, shower screens and trays, taps, tiles etc.

 If you are planning to sell and your house is not in excellent condition, a prior renovation can increase your asking price.
-At this point you can include a double storey extension, as the cumulative price will be lower than doing the renovation and the extension at two different moments.
+At this point you can include a double storey extension, as the cumulative price will be lower than doing the renovation and the extension at separate times.

 In general, double storey extensions are the cheapest extensions per square metre.
-In London, for example, they usually cost between £1,800 and £2,800, while the property price per square metre in the cheapest London borough would be around £4,000 per square metre.
+In London, for example, they usually cost between £1,800 and £2,800, while the property price per square metre in the cheaper London boroughs would be around £4,000 per square metre.

 It is possible that a double extension falls under permitted development rights.

-Although the options for a double storey extension are tighter than a single one, planning permission is not always needed.
+Although the options for a double storey extension are more limited than a single one, planning permission is not always needed.

 To build a double house extension you will need to stay within the constraints below: